Rohitp/calliope/readme.md

 Because there is no weight tying done, the input and output weight embeddings are different.

 The total memory needed = 621.83MB, assuming each parameter needs 4 bytes

+For larger models, need to udnerstand how they train - gradient checkpointing and model parallelism?
+For a 175B model just the weights become 700mb